Locations:

 When does lanugo fall off?

 Lanugo typically falls off in the last eight weeks of pregnancy.
 Once it’s shed from the skin, it mixes in with amniotic fluid.
-Because your baby swallows amniotic fluid in the uterus, lanugo becomes part of your baby’s first food.
+Because the fetus swallows amniotic fluid in the uterus, lanugo becomes part its first food.
 Your baby will pass the tiny hairs in their first poop at birth, called meconium.

-After your baby sheds lanugo, they develop vellus hair, a fine, peach-fuzz-like hair.
+After the fetus sheds lanugo, it develops vellus hair, a fine, peach-fuzz-like hair.
 The vellus hair continues to help regulate temperature until adult hair (terminal hair) grows in.

 Why do people with eating disorders get lanugo?